yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

  > Remarks:
  >
  > - the keyword `class` is not your friend.
- >   A Haskell class is _not_ a class like in object model.
+ >   A Haskell class is _not_ a class of the kind you will find in object-oriented programming.
  >   A Haskell class has a lot of similarities with Java interfaces.
- >   A better word should have been `typeclass`.
- >   That means a set of types.
+ >   A better word would have been `typeclass`, since that means a set of types.
  >   For a type to belong to a class, all functions of the class must be provided for this type.
  > - In this particular example of type class, the type `m` must be a type that takes an argument.
  >   for example `IO a`, but also `Maybe a`, `[a]`, etc...